apache/nuttx/configs/esp32-core/README.txt

   Running from IRAM
   -----------------
+  *** SKIP this Section.
+It is not useful information and will take you down the wrong path. ***
+  *** See instead "Sample Debug Steps" below which is a really usale procedure. ***

   Running from IRAM is a good debug option.
 You should be able to load the ELF directly via JTAG in this case, and you may not need the bootloader.
-The one "gotcha" for needing the bootloader is disabling the initial watchdog, there is code in bootloader_start.c that does this.
+The one "gotcha" for needing the bootloader is disabling the initial watchdog, = there is code in bootloader_start.c that does this.

   It is possible to skip the secondary bootloader and run out of IRAM using only the primary bootloader if your application of small enough (< 128KiB code,